Porsil/lab-boss/README.md

 ![All Tracker - Analyst](readme_assets/all_tracker_analyst.png)

 - In the all batches page, users from the senior analyst group have an additional view option to toggle the batch status.
-The batch status can be toggled betwwen To Test and Approved by clicking on the toggle icon in the Status column.
+The batch status can be toggled between To Test and Approved by clicking on the toggle icon in the Status column.
 This allows batches that have been approved in error to be changed back to a To Test status.

 ![All Tracker - Senior](readme_assets/all_tracker_senior.png)